Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 Whether you're tired of your usual dinner rotation or looking for an easy main dish that the whole family will love, these tasty taco-stuffed peppers are a perfect meal for any night of the week!

-🔍 Quick Look: Taco Stuffed Bell Peppers Recipe
+🔍 Quick Look: Taco Stuffed Peppers Recipe

 - Ready in: 60 minutes